BrandonF55/Mr-Rogers-Neighborhood/README.md

 test: picking a number from 1 - 100 and displaying a phrase. code:checkformatch
 expected: a phrase will appear once you make a choice of number from 1-100 and it will display a phrase.
-output: a phrase will appear after you choose a number. test it should ......// third test has passed.
+output: a phrase will appear after you choose a number.
+I had to move the get the elementById in the scope of the function. now everything is working properly. test it should ......// third test has passed.